 - In justified exceptional cases (e.g. keeping deadlines when it comes to objections) it is possible to scan the exam paper and have a phone conference.

 - We would like to point out that despite the suspension of lectures on location, the exam registration period has not been postponed.

 - Deregistration from exams is possible until one week prior to the exam period.

 Termination of Semester Abroad (Internship or University)

 - Together with the student concerned, the supervisor develops an adequate and favorable solution concerning the recognition of achievements.

-Stays abroad during the 2020/21 winter semester
+Stays abroad during the pandemic